 The AP MLD MAC Address subfield carries the MAC address of the AP MLD with which the non-AP MLD, affiliated with the transmitting STA, has performed multi-link setup.

-Link Info field is not present when TDLS direct link discovery or setup is for a single link (see 35.3.20.2 (TDLS direct link over a single link)).
+The Link Info field is not present when TDLS direct link discovery or setup is for a single link (see 35.3.20.2 (TDLS direct link over a single link)).

 9.6.7.16 TDLS Discovery Response frame format[4031]